cappie/mods-factorio-Wood_Gasification/README.md

 - Early game: Wood in Chemical plant creates Petroleum Gas & Diluted Bitumen.
 Diluted Bitumen & Water in Chemical plant produces either Crude Oil or Solid Fuel
 - Later game: Wood in Refinery creates Heavy Oil, Light Oil & Petroleum Gas directly.

+## TODO:

+I would like to make the ratios variable; if anyone knows how to do this, feel free to submit a pull request and tell me your mods.factorio.com username; I'll make you a contributer too.